 Marketers have studied this effect.
 We think we are very objective.
 Good marketers know better and can get us to do things that we do not expect.
-I have tried once by words to get a company to not succumb to the ” sighted a Papa John’s’ priming effect.
+I have tried once by words to get a company to not succumb to the ” sighted a McDonald’s’ priming effect.
 It did not help.
-See als Decision Making for the Common Person and Great Leader.
+See also Decision Making Needs Better Information.

 Decision Making Biases Can Hurt US More Than We Know

 Perhaps this blog will help some people with this Western Restaurants effect, but many others exist all around us.
 At least in bigger decisions, we need to get passed our own subjectivity by what ever help we can get.